Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures

-3.1}); \item The almost complex structure term should be of contact-type at infinity and equal to $(\psi^{w_k})^*J_t$ in coordinates on each end. \end{enumerate} There is a {\em rescaling action} by $(\R_{>0}, \cdot)$ on the space of such surface dependent data, which sends $(\rho_S, \{w_k\}, \alpha_S, H_S, J_S) \mapsto (r \rho_S, \{r w_k\}, r \alpha_S, \frac{H_S \circ \psi^{r}}{r^2},(\psi^{r})^*J_S)$ for $r \in \R_{>0}$.
-Using this action, one also relaxes the consistency requirement imposed: The Floer datum on $\overline{\mathcal{R}}^d$ must agree smoothly, on a boundary or corner stratum, with {\em some rescaling} of the previously made choice ( compare \cite{Abouzaid:2010kx}*{Def 4.1}). \end{rem}
+3.1}); \item The almost complex structure should be of contact-type at infinity and equal to $(\psi^{w_k})^*J_t$ in coordinates on each end. \end{enumerate} There is a {\em rescaling action} by $(\R_{>0}, \cdot)$ on the space of such surface dependent data, which sends $(\rho_S, \{w_k\}, \alpha_S, H_S, J_S) \mapsto (\lambda \rho_S, \{\lambda w_k\}, \lambda \alpha_S, \frac{H_S \circ \psi^{\lambda}}{\lambda^2},(\psi^{\lambda})^*J_S)$ for $\lambda \in \R_{>0}$.
+Using this action, one also relaxes the consistency requirement imposed: The Floer datum on $\overline{\mathcal{R}}^d$ must agree smoothly, on a boundary or corner stratum, with {\em some rescaling} of the previously made choice (compare \cite{Abouzaid:2010kx}*{Def 4.1}). \end{rem}

 Given our choices of Floer data, we can define the moduli spaces appearing in the $\ainf$ operations.
 First for any pair of objects $L_0, L_1$, and any pair of chords $x_0, x_1 \in \chi(L_0, L_1)$, define $ \widetilde{\mc{R}}^{1}(x_0; x_1)$ to be the moduli space of maps $u: \R_s \times [0,1]_t \to M$ with boundary condition and asymptotics $u(s,0) \in L_0$, $u(s,1) \in L_1$, $\lim_{s \to +\infty} u(s,t) = x_1$ and $\lim_{s \to -\infty} u(s,t) = x_0$ satisfying Floer's equation for $(H_t, J_t)$: